eclipse-lyo/lyo/domains/model-sync/SPEC.md

 Next: finish README and packaging, and add a short 'Examples' section (completed) and notes about the XMLLiteral warnings.
 Then we can open PR or iterate on additional shape-specific mapping rules if you want more precise oslc:property attribute mapping.
 My next step is to finish documentation examples and provide a short usage guide in `README.md` (done) and prepare a small PR with these changes.

+## TODO

+- separate SHACL shapes from OSLC Shapes
+- do not add the rdf:type property